StartBootstrap/startbootstrap-agency/CRAWCI Documentation.md

 ## 2. Application scenario

 CRAWCI aligns data from different sources in order to gain knowledge about the existence of the cultural institutions throughout italiab regions.
-The project looks at the relationship between the number of cultural institutions, digitalization and the number of crime reports by regions in Italy.
+The project looks at the relationship between the number of cultural institutions, digitalization, average salary and the number of crime reports by region in Italy.
 The project aligns 1) the number of theaters; 2)the percentage of internet usage in families; 3) the number of crime reports; 4)the average salary; 5) The density of cultural institutions per square km.

-The result will be a presented as an explorable map which allows users to visualize all the data about regions.
+**The aims of CRAWCI Project:**
+1. Creating a new mashup (final dataset) by aligning acquired datasets.
+2. Producing the final dataset as a 5 star Open Data, following the principles of suggested a 5-star deployment scheme:

+-make your data available on the Web under an open license.
+-make it available as structured data (machine readable data) (e.g. Excel) -make it available in a non-proprietary open format (CSV) -Use a single data model to publish data on the Web: RDF -link RDF to provide context

+3. Visualising the result by creating explorable and clickable map.

 ### 3. Original datasets and mushup dataset